top of page

 Ethical breeders do not place puppies based solely on color, markings, or order of inquiry.

-Ongoing Support and Relationship
+Ongoing Support and Accountability

 Final Thoughts